Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 20S and 20N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 20 degrees South and 20 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.42 degrees Kelvin in August 2025, versus 0.41 in July.
+In oceanic locations at latitudes between 20 degrees South and 20 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.28 degrees Kelvin in November 2025, versus 0.35 in October 2025.

 Sample.
-In this monthly time series, there are 2,108 records in total.
-The time period covered by the series goes from January 1850 to August 2025.
+This monthly series has 2,111 observations.
+The time range covered by the series is from January 1850 to November 2025.

 History.
-Here’s a quick look at a few statistics we computed on the full sample: the anomaly recorded a bottom of -1.23 degrees Kelvin in March 1917; it reached a maximum of 1.06 in February 2024; it had a mean of -0.25.
+Check out a few summary statistics computed on the full sample: the anomaly attained a maximum of 1.06 degrees Kelvin in February 2024; it reached a trough of -1.23 in March 1917; it had a mean value of -0.25.

 Latest values